Lady Ursula d'Abo: Coronation and official duties

 In 1937 Lady Ursula served as one of six maids of honour to Queen Elizabeth during her and King George VI's coronation at Westminster Abbey.
 Lady Ursula, along with the other maids of honour, was dressed in a white gown designed by Norman Hartnell, the royal dressmaker to the Queen.
-She was photographed alongside the royal family on the balcony of Buckingham Palace after the ceremony and received international media attention when observers noted her attractiveness and distinctive widow's peak.
+She was photographed alongside the royal family on the balcony of Buckingham Palace after the ceremony and received international media attention when observers noted her beauty and distinctive widow's peak.
 Later that year she was photographed by Cecil Beaton.

 On 19 July 1938 Lady Ursula accompanied the King and the Queen on their first official visit to Paris.
 She was nicknamed "the cygnet" by Sir Winston Churchill.

 World War II

 Once the United Kingdom entered into World War II, the Manners family arranged to lend Belvoir Castle and Haddon Hall as repositories for historic national documents from the Public Record Office.
 Lady Ursula's father died from septicaemia on 22 April 1940.
 Her brother Charles then became the 10th Duke of Rutland.

 During World War II, Manners joined the Voluntary Aid Detachment in London, working alongside the Red Cross.
-Her first post was at the Ashton Hotel in Paddington where she cleaned railway carriages.
+Her first post was at the Ashton Hotel in Paddington, where she cleaned railway carriages.
 In 1940 Lady Ursula was working as a nurse at Battersea General Hospital and had to evacuate patients after a bombing.
-She was later posted to St George's Hospital at Hyde Park Corner where she was responsible for giving atropine injections to the wounded before they underwent operations.
-While working at St George's Hospital she resided at her mother's residence in Audley Square, Mayfair until it was heavily damaged in an air raid.
-Lady Ursula survived unscathed and was brought to the Dorchester Hotel by a policeman to stay with her aunt and uncle, Duff Cooper, 1st Viscount Norwich and Lady Diana Cooper.
+She was later posted to St George's Hospital at Hyde Park Corner, where she was responsible for giving atropine injections to the wounded before they underwent operations.
+While working at St George's Hospital she resided at her mother's residence in Audley Square, Mayfair until it was severely damaged in an air raid.
+Lady Ursula survived unscathed and was taken to the Dorchester Hotel by a policeman to stay with her aunt and uncle, Duff Cooper, 1st Viscount Norwich and Lady Diana Cooper.

 Faced with being transferred to a country hospital after more bombings in London, she chose to resign and return home to Belvoir.
 Peregrine Cust, 6th Baron Brownlow arranged for her to meet Denis Kendall, the managing director of the British Manufacture and Research Company's munitions factory, who offered her a job.
 She accepted a position at the factory in Grantham, where she oversaw 2,000 women employed to make bullets for the war effort.